zzaizzai/TuittaSwift2/README.md

 ## studying project

 Im trying to build a app what we can use it instinctively

 functional simple UI

+improving UI and functionalities from previous studying project (https://github.com/zzaizzai/TuittaSwift)